agmcoding/aws-cli-commands-examples/lambda-commands-examples/java-lambda-request-handler/readme.md

 ## Uploading the Java Code to Lambda

 You may choose the approach according to your preferences.
-One of the approaches is using the AWS CLI (Command Line Interface):
+One of the approaches is using the AWS CLI (Command-Line Interface):

 ### Creating a Lambda Function